 NOTE: If during the assembly of the valve, the stub shaft and valve cap were allowed to slip out of engagement with the valve body pin, the spool will be permitted to enter the valve body too far.
-The spool dampener "O" ring will expand into the valve body oil slots and will prevent withdrawal of the spool.
+The spool dampener "O" ring seal will expand into the valve body oil slots and will prevent withdrawal of the spool.
 If this has occurred, attempt to withdraw spool with a slight pull and much rotary motion.
 If this does not free the spool make sure spool is free to rotate and place valve body on a flat surface with notched end up.
 Tap spool with wooden or plastic rod until "O" ring seal is cut and spool can be removed.
 Install new dampener "O" ring seal and proceed with assembly as before starting with Step 2 above.

 g.
-Installation of Rotary Valve Assembly and Adjuster Plug Assembly
+Installation of Rotary Valve Assembly and Adjuster Plug Assembly drive pin on the worm.

-1. Align the narrow pin slot on the valve body with the valve body drive pin on the worm.
 Insert the valve assembly into the gear housing by pressing against the valve body with the finger tips.
 Do not press on stub shaft or torsion bar.
-See Figure 8-46.
+See Figure 90-45.
 The return hole in the gear housing should be fully visible when valve is assembled properly.
-See Figure 8-47.
+See Figure 90-46.